 Once you have submitted your purchase orders and your suppliers have fulfilled them, you want to be sure that you receive your stock accurately.
 Supplier error is fairly common, and if you aren’t being systematic about receiving your inventory, you might get shorted, overcount, or underestimate your inventory levels—which can lead to shrinkage (having less product than your records show) and a decrease in your margins.

-To ensure the accuracy of my orders, I followed these steps:
+To ensure the accuracy of your orders, follow these steps:

-- Unpack the shipment and organize items by product.
+- Unpack shipment and organize items by product.

 - Count/scan products.